June 15, 2008: The day Rafael Nadal won the Queen’s title, just days after triumphing at Roland-Garros

-Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
+Every day, Tennis Majors looks back at the biggest moments in tennis history.
 On June 15, 2008, Rafael Nadal won the Queen’s Club event a few days after Roland-Garros and became the first player to win both the titles in the same year

 What happened exactly on that day?